ibm-cloud-docs/CDN/dynamic-content-acceleration.md

 ## Caching
 {: #caching}

-When DCA is enabled for your CDN mapping or origin, the Akamai edge servers cache (or prevent caching of) contents based on your settings:
+When DCA is enabled for your CDN mapping or origin, the Akamai Edge servers cache (or prevent caching of) contents based on your settings:

 * To enable caching of contents under the path, set `Respect header` to `ON` and set the caching headers in your origin (for example, `Cache-Control:public, max-age=31536000`).